valpackett/sweetroll/README.md

     - [ ] microadmin/microsettings/what's-a-good-name: extension to micropub for site settings. `?q=settings-schema` to get [JSON Schema](http://json-schema.org) of settings, display the form, `{mp-action: settings}` to update
     - [ ] markup formats support (`rel=alternate` for getting the source, field like `content[markdown]` for submitting) and `?q=markup-formats`
   - [ ] support posting [photos](https://indiewebcamp.com/photos)
+  - [ ] download / locally store / rewrite url of photos given as urls
 - [ ] indieweb-algorithms?: ensure the person you're replying to *never* gets picked up you when you're replying (caught in test without own h-card)
 - [ ] tags? (kill the difference between categories and tags? // use symlinks to add to multiple categories/tags)
 - [ ] extract a `WebPrelude` package: `Sweetroll.Prelude`, `Sweetroll.HTTPClient`, `formToObject`, more stuff